momostarsky/imebra_git/docs/quick_tour.rst

     }

-In order to make things faster you can retrieve the memory containing the data in raw format from the :cpp:class:`imebra::ReadingDataHandlerNumeric`
+In order to make things faster you can retrieve the memory containing the data in raw format from the :cpp:class:`dicomhero::ReadingDataHandlerNumeric`
 object:

 .. code-block:: c++

     // Retrieve the data handler
-    imebra::ReadingDataHandlerNumeric dataHandler(image.getReadingDataHandler());
+    dicomhero::ReadingDataHandlerNumeric dataHandler(image.getReadingDataHandler());

     // Get the memory pointer and the size (in bytes) size_t dataLength;